Georgia lawmakers, in support of Israel, pass bill that would define antisemitism in state law

 Some lawmakers opposed the bill, saying they thought it would be used to censor free speech rights.

 “The First Amendment guarantees our rights as citizens to criticize any government, foreign and domestic," said Sen. Nikki Merritt, a Lawrenceville Democrat.
-“Does our Constitution not mean anything?
-Do our federal laws not mean anything?
+“Does our Constitution not mean anything?"

 But supporters say the definition will only come into play after someone has committed a crime.